 If there’s anything that aficionados of fall know all too well, it’s the feeling of getting home from the apple orchard or cider mill with far more apples than they know what to do with.
-For people enrolled in the best culinary schools in Colorado, though, there are plenty of autumnal meals and confections that are probably running through your mind when you see that bushel of apples.
+For students enrolled in culinary school in Colorado, though, there are plenty of autumnal meals and confections that are probably running through your mind when you see that bushel of apples.

 One of the most popular baking options is an apple pie.
 While you may already have a go-to recipe, here are a few tips that will enhance your pies this season: